 French Language and Societies

 This course is an introduction to sociolinguistics, with a focus on French-speaking societies.
 Throughout the semester, we will discuss basic concepts in sociolinguistics and address main topics in the field, including language variation, language contact and its possible outcomes, standardization, multilingualism, identity questions, and language attitudes and ideologies.
-This course aims to enable students to analyse, understand and discuss the links between language and society by providing students with the knowledge of sociolinguistic theory, research methods, main concepts and terminology along with developing the relevant application skills.
+This course aims to enable students to analyze, understand and discuss the links between language and society by providing students with the knowledge of sociolinguistic theory, research methods, main concepts and terminology along with developing the relevant application skills.
 All discussions and work submitted in this course will be in French.

 Upon successful completion of this course students will be able to: